-Wynn completes pollution cleanup at Boston-area casino site
+Wynn completes $68 million pollution cleanup at casino site

 EVERETT, Mass.
-(AP) — Wynn Resorts has completed the costly cleanup of the former chemical plant site where it’s building a $2.5 billion Boston-area casino.
+(AP) — Wynn Resorts has removed nearly 1 million tons of contaminated sediment from the former chemical plant site where it’s building a $2.5 billion Boston-area casino.

-The Las Vegas company says it recently completed remediation and cleanup work on the 33-acre waterfront site in Everett.
+The final price tag was about $68 million, or more than double the $30 million previously estimated by the Las Vegas company.

-The company removed nearly one million tons of contaminated sediment from the site and the Mystic River over 18 months.
-The final price tag was about $68 million, or more than double the $30 million previously estimated.
+Besides cleaning the 33-acre site in Everett, the company also cleaned up the Mystic River over 18 months.

 Wynn says the higher costs come from “increased quality measures” as well as the addition of restaurants and other design changes.
-The casino was recently rebranded Encore Boston Harbor following allegations of sexual misconduct against company founder Steve Wynn.

 Most Read Nation & World Stories